boston-dynamics/spot-sdk/docs/concepts/writing_services_for_data_acquisition.md

 ### Example Plugins

-There are a couple example plugin services which show data collection, creating associated metadata, and storing the data:
+There are a couple [example plugin services](../../python/examples/data_acquisition_service/README.md) which show data collection, creating associated metadata, and storing the data for the following types of payloads: Piksi GPS, PointCloud services, and generic GPS metadata.
-- `python/examples/data_acquisition_service/plugins/piksi_metadata_plugin_service.py`
-- `python/examples/data_acquisition_service/plugins/pointcloud_plugin_service.py`
-- `python/examples/data_acquisition_service/plugins/gps_metadata_plugin_service.py`

 ### Error Reporting